jsiek/deduce/ProofIntro.md

     }

-However, to make the proof more readable by other humans, I recommend restating the goal using the `show` statement.
+However, to make the proof more readable by other humans, I recommend restating the goal using the `conclude` statement.

     case empty {
       conclude empty ++ empty = empty  by definition operator++